lordkorost/smart-surveillance-sorter/docs/edge-cases.md

 **Result:** cows, sheep and horses are ignored.
 A person entering the stable, a bear, or a stray dog will still trigger an alert.
 Even a fox — which YOLO may classify as `dog` or `cat` — will still be detected as ANIMAL.

+[!NOTE]
-> ℹ️ Any real threat to livestock requires a physical presence that SSS will catch — either as PERSON or as an unexpected ANIMAL.
+> Any real threat to livestock requires a physical presence that SSS will catch — either as PERSON or as an unexpected ANIMAL.

 ---

-## 🚗 Parking Camera — Vehicles as Background
+## Parking Camera — Vehicles as Background

 A parking camera has vehicles in frame at all times — they are background, just like the lawn in a garden or the animals in a stable.
 The goal is not to detect parked cars but to detect anyone entering or leaving the area.